satishnaikawadi2011/PL_Project_Ecommerce_Web_App/README.md

 - Adding payment gateway
 - Add functionality so that customers able to sell their products on this platform
-- Convert this backend to REST API with DRS (Djangi REST Framework) package.
+- Convert this backend to REST API with DRS (Django REST Framework) package.